rieckpil/progmot/content/post/writing-a-book-remotely.md

 As there weren't any earnings, we kept the costs low to only invest more $$$ once we saw adoption of our book.

-In a true Lean Startup / MVP fashion, this signup form also acted as a preliminary litmus test to see how many developers are interested in bringing this book over the finish line.
+In a true MVP fashion, the signup form on our landing page also acted as a preliminary litmus test.
+We could see how many developers are interested in bringing this book over the finish line.

 Before releasing the first version, we had to finalize our ebook title and find a logo and a cover.

 As the book is all about getting ready for the cloud and effectively deploying applications to production in the cloud, the icon of a launching rocket seemed suitable.
 We started with the placeholder project name `aws101`.
 However, as this was clearly violating the trademarks of AWS, we had to find another name.

 After some brainstorming for possible names, we ended up with `Stratospheric`.
-Much like the rocket icon, that term is fits the "cloud" metaphor quite nicely.
+Much like the rocket icon, that term fits the _cloud_ metaphor quite nicely.

 We ordered two design examples for the logo on Fiverr and picked the best one:

 ![Stratospheric ebook Cover](/img/stratospheric-ebook/stratospheric-ebook-cover.png#center "Stratospheric ebook Cover")

-On the 8th of November 2020, we released the first manuscript.
-It took us approximately two months to publish the next revision from this day forward.
+On the 8th of November 2020, the time had finally come.
+We released the first manuscript with roughly 30% of the final content.

 We started with a base price of $10, which we increased with each revision.
 Remember, that we get 80% royalties to be split equally among all authors.